Do you know these 5 facts about Urinary Tract Infections in the elderly? The National Center for Biotechnology Information reports that...

 The strategy of observing patients for possible symptoms BEFORE initiating antibiotics has been advocated, although recognizing it may not be practical in a primary care setting.
 Reducing inappropriate prescribing of antibiotics for asymptomatic bacteriuria is likely to reduce antimicrobial resistance.

-With emerging knowledge on antibiotic resistance and health care-associated infection, guidelines need to be updated to reflect the need to prescribe narrow spectrum agents when available and avoid empirical use of broad spectrum antibiotics.
+With emerging knowledge on antibiotic resistance of uti-causing bacteria and health care-associated infection, guidelines need to be updated to reflect the need to prescribe narrow spectrum agents when available and avoid empirical use of broad spectrum antibiotics.

 Prevention of catheter-associated UTI